walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the view dependencies button in the Azure Migrate VM group blade.](images/Exercise1/view-dependencies.png)

 3. Take a few minutes to explore the dependencies view.
 Expand each server to show the processes running on that server.
 Select a process to see process information.
 See which connections each server makes.

     ![Screenshot showing the dependencies view in Azure Migrate.](images/Exercise1/dependencies.png)

-#### Task summary <!-- omit in toc -->
+#### Task summary

 In this task you explored the Azure Migrate dependency visualization feature.

-### Exercise summary <!-- omit in toc -->
+### Exercise summary

 In this exercise, you used Azure Migrate to assess the on-premises environment.
 This included selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.